 Take a Boater Safety Course

-You can learn to boat without a course, but taking one will equip you with all the required information you need to avoid increasing the accident statistics.
+You can learn to boat without a course, but taking one will equip you with all the required information to avoid increasing the accident statistics.
 If you took one a couple of years ago, brushing up on your knowledge will also be beneficial.

 How to Handle Your Pontoon in Rough Waters?